-Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core)

+2.9.
+Subspecialty Physician Faculty Members

+Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee. ^(Core)

+[Note that while the Common Program Requirements deem certification in the specialty by a member board of the American Board of medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]

+2.9.a.
+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
 (Core)

-- 2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Internal Medicine (ABIM), the American Board of Family Medicine (ABFM) or the American Osteopathic Board of Internal Medicine (AOBIM), American Osteopathic Board of Family Physicians (AOBFP), or possess qualifications judged acceptable to the Review Committee.
-(Core) - 2.9.a.
-Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.